Maize-Genetics-and-Genomics-Database/snpversity/README.md

 #### Java Version 1.8.0_77
 * The Tassel files (version 5.2.17) are included in the repository for your convenience.
 All other required libraries need to be added.
-* For a list of these libraries and where to put them, consult [manifest.txt](/tassel/tassel-wrapper/manifest.txt) for the time being, or [contact David Schott from MaizeGDB](https://www.maizegdb.org/contact).
+* For a list of these libraries and where to put them, consult [manifest.txt](/tassel/tassel-wrapper/manifest.txt) for the time being.

 #### PHP Version 5.3.3
 * No additional libraries required.